-Figure 4.8 shows the format of the four types of gate descriptors.
+Figure 4-8 shows the format of the four types of gate descriptors.
 Call gates are primarily used to transfer program control to a more privileged level.
-The call gate descriptor consists of three fields: the access byte, a long pointer (selector and offset) which points to the start of a routine and a word count which specifies how many parameters are to be copied from the caller's stack to the stack of the called routine.
-The word count field is only used by call gates when there is a change in the privilege level, other types of gates ignore the word count field.
+The call gate descriptor consists of three fields: the access byte, a long pointer (selector and offset) that points to the start of a routine, and a word count that specifies how many parameters are to be copied from the caller's stack to the called routine stack.
+The word count field is only used by call gates when there is a change in the privilege level.
+Other types of gates ignore the word count field.

 Interrupt and trap gates use the destination selector and destination offset fields of the gate descriptor as a pointer to the start of the interrupt or trap handler routines.
-The difference between interrupt gates and trap gates is that the interrupt gate disables interrupts (resets the IF bit) while the trap gate does not.
+The